A teacher talks to his pupils and shows them how to use a robotic arm.

 Whether it's teaching your pupils about artificial intelligence (AI) or creating apps, you could inspire them to look at a future role in tech.

-Tax-free bursaries or scholarships are available for eligible trainee computing teachers.
+Tax-free bursaries of £29,000 or scholarships of £31,000 are available for eligible trainee computing teachers.

 Why teach computing